mskian/greeting-wishes/README.md

-# 🎄 Holiday Wishes 🎉
+# Greeting Maker 🎉

-Send warm and personalized holiday wishes to your friends and family members.
-Enter your name to receive a custom holiday greeting message for the festive season.
+Send warm and personalized greeting wishes to your friends and family members.
+Enter your name to receive a custom greeting wishes for the festive season.

 **Note**